bishely/one-button-spotify/README.md

 ## How To

 A detailed explanation for people new to Raspberry Pis, Raspbian, Python, the Spotify API, Spotipy etc etc is on its way.
 Be patient.

+# Noted Quirks

+I'm no expert coder, just a tinkerer who likes to play around with things.
+With that in mind, there are some parts of my code that probably don't operate the way they *should* (ie - the way a more experienced Python coder would do them).
+I'm listing them here in case you, dear reader, want to take a look and tell me how to do it right.

+[] The spotDevices function calls Spotipy's devices function, then does an overcomplicated bit of jiggery-pokery to get the ID associated with the device name stored in spot_connect_device_name.
+I'm aware that Spotipy's devices function returns a dictionary, but I couldn't find a clean way of getting 'id' for a given 'name', so I ended up using a for loop to create a second dictionary that only stores pairs of those values.
+I'd really appreciate someone explaining if there's a better way around this.
+[] In the spotStop function, I should probably rewrite the conditional to `if not playing:` to remove the need for `pass` and `else:`.
+I might do this at some point.
+[] Similarly, in the main `while True:` loop, I suspect there's a better way to switch between short and long presses than simply sleeping for 1.5 seconds before checking `is_held`, but this is my first draft of my first project using the gpiozero library, so forgive me or tell me how to do it better!